inerte/ctci-rust/README.md

 and then on the length of column/row many times.
 If you imagine a very large row, but with only a few zeroes, my solution would be more efficient (but using more space).

+### 1.9

+I could only solve this after reading the hints